 Multicultural Youth South Australia Spirit of Resilience Award

 Faith Lawrence Abio, 22 of Noarlunga arrived in Australia as a refuge when she was 9, having spent most of her childhood in a Kenyan refugee camp.
 Faith volunteers as a role model for young refugees, drawing on her experiences to relate and empathise with them.
 Using her passion for soccer, she connects with disadvantaged young people and encourages them to get involved in sports as a diversion from youth offending and drug and alcohol abuse.

 Gulima Wahidi, 20 of Elizabeth East arrived in Australia at the age of 9 with no English.
 She is currently studying Law and International Studies and working as a Law Clerk.
-Gulima initiated an organisation named “Afghan Professionals Australia” to connect and support each other to successfully build their careers.
-Gulima is president and founder of the Adelaide Afghan Students Association and a Student Health and Well-being Ambassador at her University.
+Gulima helped to initiate an organisation named “Afghan Professionals Australia” to connect and support each other to successfully build their careers.
+Gulima is the former president and founder of the Adelaide Afghan Students Association and a Student Health and Well-being Ambassador at her University.
 She also volunteers at Justice for Refugees SA.

 Jemal Mussa, 25 of Brooklyn Park lived in a Kenyan refugee camp for seven years before moving to Australia.
 He founded the Oromo Youth Association and volunteers as a soccer coach and mentor.
 Jemal raised $3,500 to purchase soccer equipment and received donations of 140 kilos of soccer boots and shirts, which he sent to the refugee camp.
 When Jemal visited the camp, he arranged a soccer tournament.
 For this initiative, Jemal received a 2016 Pride of Australia Award.